Pair density wave in quarter metals from a repulsive fermionic interaction in graphene heterostructures: A

-\emph{Real systems}.~Here, we consider a minimal Hamiltonian for the quarter-metal in a chirally-stacked $n$ layer graphene, which accounts for the dispersion that scales as $|\vec{k}|^n$, resulting from the dominant intralayer NN and interlayer dimer hopping processes, and the imprints of $D$ fields, responsible for distinct Fermi ring geometry therein.
+\emph{Real systems}.~Here, we consider a minimal Hamiltonian for the quarter metal in a chirally-stacked $n$ layer graphene, which accounts for the dispersion that scales as $|\vec{k}|^n$, resulting from the dominant intralayer NN and interlayer dimer hopping processes, and the imprints of $D$ fields, responsible for distinct Fermi ring geometry therein.
 However, such models neglect various sub-dominant hopping elements, which, for example, yield trigonal warping, typically captured by terms that scale as $|\vec{k}|^m$ with $m<n$.
-This raises a question regarding the relevance of our findings in real graphene-based multilayer systems, where superconductivity near the quarter-metal has been observed in experiments~\cite{PDWExp:1, PDWExp:2, PDWExp:3}.
+This raises a question regarding the relevance of our findings in real graphene-based multilayer systems, where superconductivity near the quarter metal has been observed in experiments~\cite{PDWExp:1, PDWExp:2, PDWExp:3}.

 Carrying a RG analysis with all powers of dispersion in the Green's function is a daunting task, which is somewhat unnecessary.
 Rather, we put forward a qualitative argument based on the results discussed so far to endorse the validity of our findings in realistic situations.
 Notice that different powers of momentum dominate over different ranges of $|\vec{k}|$.
 Therefore, we can split the entire momentum integrals into different segments, over each of which only one power of $|\vec{k}|$ dominates and the corresponding Hamiltonian ($H_0$) or Green's function enjoys a full rotational symmetry~\cite{ref:Thnew:2}.
 As an example, let us assume that dispersion proportional to $|\vec{k}|^p$ ($|\vec{k}|^q$) dominates for $|\vec{k}|>k_{pq}$ ($|\vec{k}|<k_{pq}$).
 Then we perform the RG analysis with only $|\vec{k}|^p$ ($|\vec{k}|^q$) dispersion over the region $|\vec{k}|>k_{pq}$ ($|\vec{k}|<k_{pq}$).
 The running coupling $g_{_0} (\ell)$ at the scale $|\vec{k}|=k_{pq}$, obtained from the RG flow of $g_{_0}$ with only $|\vec{k}|^p$ dispersion, serves as the initial condition for the RG flow of $g_{_0}$ for $|\vec{k}|<k_{pq}$.
-Given that, irrespective of the power of $|\vec{k}|$ in the dispersion, density-density repulsion yields superconductivity in the PDW channel, one can conclude that such an outcome remains operative even when the full dispersion, containing various powers of momentum, is taken into account.
+Given that, irrespective of the power of $|\vec{k}|$ in the dispersion, the density-density repulsion yields superconductivity in the PDW channel, one can conclude that such an outcome remains operative even when the full dispersion, containing various powers of momentum, is taken into account.